mackenix/HowdyJS/README.md

 # HowdyJS library
-# Currently used for setting up greetings at log in when a user adds their name and language.
+# Currently used for setting up greetings at log in